We take a look at the players to have scored the most Rugby Premiership tries.

 Ashton also crossed the whitewash 20 times for England, leaving him ninth on the all-time tryscorer list for his country, and his famous ‘swallow dive’ celebration, nicknamed the ‘Ash Splash’, will forever be remembered on both the domestic and international stage.

-Jonny May comes next with 78 tries, three ahead of Matt Banahan and the third and final active player in this top-10 list, Mike Brown.
+Jonny May comes next with 78 tries and is two ahead of Mike Brown.

 Rounding off the list with 69 tries is Paul Sackey, who played for Bedford, London Irish, Wasps and Harlequins from 1999-2014.
 He was also a key player for England at the 2007 Rugby World Cup, where he scored four tries and played the entire final.